-- 1. Place the fan onto the heat-sink assembly. - 2.
-Tighten the captive screws that secure the fan to the heat-sink assembly. - 3.
-Connect the fan cable to the connector on the system board.
+- 1. Place the processor fan and heat-sink assembly on the system board and align the captive screws to the screw holes on the system board. - 2.
+Tighten the four captive screws that secure the heat stink to the system board. - 3.
+Connect the processor-fan cable to the system board.